Turnout

 Seek Professional Support

-If self-help techniques aren’t enough, reaching out for professional help is a vital step for individuals who can't work due to anxiety and depression in managing their emotional distress.
+If self-help techniques aren’t enough, seeking professional support is a vital step for individuals who struggle in managing their mental health.
 Let’s explore how to navigate this process effectively:

-1. Identify the Right Professional: It’s important to find a therapist or counselor who specializes in stress and mood disorders.
-You can use directories like Psychology Today or the Anxiety and Depression Association of America (ADAA) to locate qualified professionals.
+1. Identify the Right Professional: It’s important to find a qualified therapist.
+You can use directories like Psychology Today or other mental health resources to locate professionals in your area.
 Remember, verifying that your therapist is licensed ensures they have the skills to support you.

-2. Consider Therapy Types: Cognitive Behavioral Therapy (CBT) has shown to be particularly effective for anxiety and depression.
-Research indicates that CBT can lead to significant improvements in well-being, with many individuals reporting reduced symptoms and enhanced coping strategies.
+2. Understand Treatment Options: Research indicates that CBT can lead to significant improvements in well-being, with many individuals reporting reduced symptoms and enhanced coping strategies.
 Talk with your therapist about which approach might work best for you.
 As Kevin L. Rand, PhD, reminds us, "You should feel a basic sense of trust that the person is interested in you and that you share treatment goals."

-4. Be Open and Honest: During your sessions, it’s crucial to share your feelings and experiences openly.
+4. Be Open and Honest: During your sessions, it’s crucial to communicate openly.
 This honesty helps build a stronger therapeutic relationship and increases the chances of positive outcomes.

-5. Follow Through: Make a commitment to attend your sessions regularly and practice any techniques your therapist suggests.
+5. Follow Through: Make a commitment to implement and practice any techniques your therapist suggests.
 Consistency is key to achieving lasting change and improving your well-being.

 Seeking professional help equips you with essential tools and insights to manage your emotional challenges more effectively, paving the way for a brighter future.
-In 2024, 11.30% of young people (ages 12-17) can't work due to anxiety and depression, facing a major depressive episode (MDE) with severe impairment, totaling 2.8 million youth.
-This highlights the urgent need for effective psychological support.
+In 2024, 11.30% of young people (ages 12-17) experienced mental health issues, facing a crisis, totaling 2.8 million youth.
+This highlights the importance of seeking help.
 Remember, you are not alone in this journey, and we’re here to help.

 Each box represents a step in the process of getting help.
 Follow the arrows to see how to navigate your journey towards better mental health.